dsmirnovs/mintos_laravel/README.md

 If customer data is not enough for you, you can expand the database by writing an additional seed.
 Example - mintos/database/seeders (the task did not indicate the need to add clients and accounts via the API)

 </br>API examples you can find in the Postman collection file: **mintos.postman_collection.json**
-</br>Notice: When testing an API locally, you need to use the Postman Desktop Agent.
-Safari doesn’t support the desktop agent.
+</br>Notice: When testing an API locally, you need to use the Postman Desktop Agent.</br> Safari doesn’t support the desktop agent.

 **Description:**